Keeping Fit in the Fall

 Keep the Holiday Season in Mind

 Autumn also makes many people realize Christmas, Hanukkah, and Kwanzaa are just around the corner.
-Regardless of how they choose to celebrate, most individuals see those winter milestones as reasons to get together with friends and eat hearty portions of food — some of which is only available or typically prepared at the end of the year.
+Regardless of how they choose to celebrate, most individuals see those winter milestones as reasons to get together with friends and eat hearty portions of food — some of which are only available or typically prepared at the end of the year.

 The holidays can also cause increased stress.
 Frazzled parents may engage in sleep-deprivation tactics as they try to be among the first shoppers in line at the toy store during Black Friday sales or take on a little too much by agreeing to cook large meals for out-of-town guests.